 The CFM56-2 engine is the “granddaddy” of the CFM family of engines.
-It was the first high-bypass engine in the 10-ton class and forms the foundation for the rest of the CFM engines in service today.
+It was the first high-bypass engine in the 10-ton class and formed the foundation for the CFM56 engines in service today.
 Its sturdy, efficient architecture has allowed CFM to become the most popular engine in the air.
-It flew first on re-engined Boeing 707 aircraft in 1982 and was soon chosen to re-engine KC-135 tankers for the USAF.

 Boeing DC-8 Super 70